jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 $$
 x_{i}
 $$
-represents the pixel value i for the first hidden layer or the input from the previous layer otherwise.
+represents the pixel value i for the first hidden layer or the output from the previous layer otherwise.
 These equation looks intimidating.
 But let us go through one example to illustrate how simple it is.
 For example, for a grayscale image with just 4 pixels (0.1, 0.3, 0.2, 0.1) and weight (0.3, 0.2, 0.4, 0.3) and bias (-0.8), the output of the first node circled in red will be:

 $$